blockpilabs/flow-block-explorer/frontend/README.md

 ### `npm run dev`
 Development mode.
-Open [http://localhost:9528](http://localhost:9528) in your chorme to view the explorer.
+Open [http://localhost:9528](http://localhost:9528) in your chrome to view the explorer.